d11wtq/oedipus-dm/README.md

 Since realtime indexes are updated whenever something changes on your models, you must also list the fulltext fields in the mappings for your index, so that they can be saved.
-Note that the fields are not returned in Sphinx search results, however; the will be lazy-loaded if you try to access them in the returned collection.
+Note that the fields are not returned in Sphinx search results, however; they will be lazy-loaded if you try to access them in the returned collection.

 ``` ruby